-Managing hypertension can be an uphill task.
+Managing hypertension (blood pressure) can be an uphill task.
 Uncontrolled hypertension can lead to a heart attack, stroke, and many other health problems.
 As hypertension can be a chronic condition, it requires you to change your lifestyle and make dietary modifications.
 Leading an active and healthy life is very important in order to get high blood pressure levels in control.

 Regular exercise and a proper diet are essential elements of this lifestyle.
 A change in your diet can have a lasting impact on your heart’s health.
 Include these superfoods to experience its positive impact on your health.